Islamists walk out of Algeria parliament in protest

 The result was at odds with the trend elsewhere in north Africa, where uprisings have pushed out entrenched leaders and handed power to once-outlawed Islamists.

 Algeria’s Islamist parties failed to inspire much enthusiasm in this month’s election.
-Their leaders have long-standing links to the ruling establishment and many people were skeptical they represented a genuine opposition force.
+Their leaders have long-standing links to the ruling establishment and many people were sceptical they represented a genuine opposition force.

 One specialist on Islamist politics said anger over the election could give the Islamist parties a momentum they lacked before the election.